 AD-214 overview

-AD-214 is under development for the treatment of interstitial lung disease, fibrotic diseases including idiopathic pulmonary fibrosis, non-alcoholic steatohepatitis, wet macular degeneration, kidney fibrosis, interstitial lung disease, hypertrophic scars, chronic kidney disease, collagen-vascular disease (CVD), fibrotic non-specific interstitial pneumonia (fNSIP) or chronic fibrosing hypersensitivity pneumonitis (cHP) and unspecified cancer.
+AD-214 is under development for the treatment of interstitial lung disease, fibrotic diseases including idiopathic pulmonary fibrosis, non-alcoholic steatohepatitis, wet macular degeneration, kidney fibrosis, eye fibrosis, interstitial lung disease, hypertrophic scars, chronic kidney disease, collagen-vascular disease (CVD), fibrotic non-specific interstitial pneumonia (fNSIP) or chronic fibrosing hypersensitivity pneumonitis (cHP) and unspecified cancer.
 It is an Fc-Fusion protein containing two AD-114 i-body molecules at the front end that binds with CXCR4 and an Fc Fragment in the tail region.
 It is administered via parenteral, intravenous and inhalational route.
 The therapeutic candidate is developed based on i-body technology.

 AdAlta overview